 3. Compliance and Regulatory Risk

-A vendor’s failure to comply with regulatory standards imposed by the government can jeopardize your company’s security and reputation as well.
+A vendor’s failure to comply with regulatory standards imposed by the government can jeopardize your company’s security and reputation.
 This may result in litigation cases against both parties.

 Companies need to make sure the third party does not participate in or practice deceptive marketing activities, violate labor laws and regulations, and comply with the company’s policies and standards.